CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 ![Network 2 to Network 1 Access](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d617515c8cd8348d0b4e68f/room-content/e6bf2c81281be5cf8515eeed22254643.png)

-The rooms recommends to use the `jump.thm.com` machine for completing the task, so we will follow its advice.
+The room author recommends to use the `jump.thm.com` machine for completing the task, so we will do just that.
 This means, that we don't have to manually add the `A` and `NS` DNS records, as the following are already set up for us:

 |**DNS Record**|**Type**|**Value**|
 |---|---|---|
 |attNS.tunnel.com|A|172.20.0.200|
 |att.tunnel.com|NS|attNS.tunnel.com|

-To verify that everything is there we can test our DNS configuration as follows:
+To verify that everything is there, we can test our DNS configuration as follows:

 ```shell
 # connect to jump.thm.com via SSH